leandrorp/es6playgrounds/README.md

+#JAVASCRIPT WORLD PRATICTE

-Same js examples to practice !! :D
+Same js examples to practice with real cases ? no way

 Array Helpers

     Map and Filter

+    Async/await